When will sports start again? Here is the latest information on when fans can anticipate the return football, F1, boxing, cricket and more…

 UEFA is considering proposals which would see the Champions League final being played on August 29 with the Europa League final three days earlier on August 26.

-The Bundesliga resumed on Saturday, May 16 with a full programme of fixtures behind closed doors.
+The Bundesliga resumed on Saturday, May 16 with a full programme of fixtures behind closed doors, while a derby between Sevilla and Real Betis will mark the return of La Liga on June 11.

-Portugal's government says the Primeira Liga will be allowed to resume on May 30, but current seasons for the Eredivisie in the Netherlands and Ligue 1 in France will not resume.
+Serie A in Italy is set to resume from June 20, but current seasons for the Eredivisie in the Netherlands and Ligue 1 in France will not resume.

 Euro 2020 has been postponed and is now due to start on June 11, 2021.